-All references in this Base Prospectus to "U.S. dollars", "U.S.\$" and "\$" refer to United States dollars, being the legal currency for the time being of the United States of America; all references to "UAE dirham" and "AED" refer to United Arab Emirates dirham, being the legal currency for the time being of the UAE; all references to "MAD" refer to Moroccan dirham, being the legal currency for the time being of the Kingdom of Morocco ("Morocco"); all references to "SAR" refer to Saudian Arabian Riyals, being the legal currency for the time being of the Kingdom of Saudi Arabia ("Saudia Arabia"); all references to "Egyptian pounds" refer to Egyptian pounds, being the legal currency for the time being of Egypt; all references to "Pakistani rupee" refer to Pakistani rupee, being the legal currency for the time being of Pakistan; all references to "naira" refer to the Nigerian naira, being the legal currency for the time being of Nigeria; all references to "Sterling" and "\$" refer to pounds sterling, being the legal currency for the time being of the United Kingdom and all references to "Euro", "euro" and "€" refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty establishing the European Community, as amended.
+All references in this Base Prospectus to "U.S. dollars", "U.S.\$" and "\$" refer to United States dollars, being the legal currency for the time being of the United States of America; all references to "UAE dirham" and "AED" refer to United Arab Emirates dirham, being the legal currency for the time being of the UAE; all references to "MAD" refer to Moroccan dirham, being the legal currency for the time being of the Kingdom of Morocco ("Morocco"); all references to "SAR" refer to Saudian Arabian Riyals, being the legal currency for the time being of the Kingdom of Saudi Arabia ("Saudia Arabia"); all references to "Egyptian pounds" refer to Egyptian pounds, being the legal currency for the time being of Egypt; all references to "Pakistani rupee" refer to Pakistani rupee, being the legal currency for the time being of Pakistan; all references to "Sterling" and "£" refer to pounds sterling, being the legal currency for the time being of being of the United Kingdom and all references to "Euro", "euro" and "€" refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty establishing the European Community, as amended.